Korean, Edit

 ○ 2nd.
 Only 1 of the 4 megaspores survives

 ○ 3rd.
-Surviving megaspore undergoes 3 rounds of nuclear division without cell division to form an embryo sac with 8 nuclei
+Surviving megaspore undergoes 3 rounds of nuclear division without cytoplasm division to form an embryo sac with 8 nuclei

 ③ Hydrophily